leohuber/leohuber.github.io/_cheatsheets/cheatsheet-git.md

 title: Git Cheatsheet
 description: Git sheet with common tasks, commands and information to help manage version control with git.
 cheats:
+  - title: Git configuration
+    snippets:
+      - text: "There is a global git configuration located in <code>~/.gitconfig</code> and a per project configuration located at <code>&lt;project-path&gt;/.git/config</code>.
+In order to change the global config edit the corresponding file use the following command"
+        class: bash
+        code: "git config --global &lt;config_setting&gt; &lt;config_value&gt;"
+      - text: "In order to change the per project configuration, navigate into the project directory and use the following command"
+        class: bash
+        code: "git config &lt;config_setting&gt; &lt;config_value&gt;"
   - title: Delete a local commit on master not pushed to origin yet
     snippets:
       - class: bash